samuel-emrys-blogs/freebsd-nextcloud-setup-hardened/README.md

     │   │   ├── config
     │   │   ├── themes
     │   │   ├── db
     └── iocage
         ├── ...
         ├── jails
         │   └── nextcloud
         └── ...
 ```

-According to the [Nextcloud 14 Manual](https://docs.nextcloud.com/server/14/admin_manual/maintenance/restore.html), there are four things required to restore a Nextcloud installation:
+According to the [Nextcloud Documentation](https://docs.nextcloud.com/server/latest/admin_manual/maintenance/restore.html), there are four things required to restore a Nextcloud installation:
 1. The configuration directory
 2. The data directory
 3. The database
 4. The theme directory

 Therefore, it makes sense to make this data independent of the jail (more on this later).
 This means that if for whatever reason your Nextcloud jail has been broken or deleted, you should be able to restore back to your previous configuration with minimal hassle.
+Note that this _doesn't_ serve as a backup for the purposes of upgrading, however it will afford you some ability to nuke the jail without risking the loss of data.
 In the above structure, the 'cloud' directory represents the data directory; this is where all of your files will be stored.
 It's important that this is on your primary storage pool so that it can grow in size as required.
 I've stored the remaining data in their own datasets on my jailhouse pool.
 To organise this, I've created an 'app' dataset which holds a dataset for each jail I create.
 As can be seen, there is a dataset named 'nextcloud', which then contains 'config', 'themes' and 'db' datasets for the required information.

 The remaining dataset is the 'iocage' dataset.
 This is created automatically when you create a jail, so you don't need to worry about doing anything here, however it is important to note that this is where the local storage for your iocage jails is held.
 Specifically, in jails > jailname, or in this case jails > nextcloud.
 A number of other datasets are created within the iocage dataset, however these aren't particularly relevant to this guide, so if you see them and wonder if they're supposed to be there; don't stress, they are.

 I'm sure many of you will have organised your datasets differently - that's fine; this has worked well for me, feel free to adopt it, or don't; it will be the context in which I explain this guide though.
 For those of you who do want to adopt it, and are confused about how to go about it, I'll explain it below.
-At the time of writing, the current version of FreeNAS is 11.2-RC2.
-This is an awkward time, as both the new and old user interfaces are present.
-For longevity, this explanation will be given in terms of the new interface, as this is most likely to be more relevant to new users.
-If you're using the legacy UI, the steps will be the same, however the buttons will be in different spots.

 ## Create Your Datasets